thekosmix/thekosmix.com/_posts/2025-03-21-engineering-job-openings-at-multiple-level.md

 If you're interested in any of the organisaation:
 1. Apply directly on the career page or
 2. Comment on this blog post or
-3. Send an email at siddharth.dce08@gmail.com with subject "Job-2025" or
+3. Send an email at siddharth@thekosmix.com with subject "Job-2025" or
 4. Send a DM on [Linkedin](https://www.linkedin.com/in/kumarsiddharth/)

-with your name, company you're interested in, role profile you want to apply for and resume link
+with your name, company you're interested in, role profile you want to apply for, job link and resume link.

+Please check the eligibility criteria, if you're not satisfying it, please wait for some more opportunities to come and keep checking back this blog post.
+I'll keep updating it as and when opportunities arrive.